Who Is This Credit Card Best For?

 Points are valuable

-Plenty of airline choice
+Plenty of airline choices

 You may get stuck with big carrier fees

-Lackluster travel perks
+Missing some top travel perks

 - Points can be very valuable: Our research shows that frequent flyer miles from BA can be a superior value when used for international flights, and a very good value when used on American Airlines flights for U.S. travel.

-If you spend $3,000 within the first three months, you’ll get 50,000 points—about what you’d get from other travel cards for a similar spending requirement (and may waive the annual fee for the first year.)
+If you spend $5,000 within the first three months, you’ll get 100,000 points—about what you’d get from other travel cards for a similar spending requirement (and may waive the annual fee for the first year).
 This card stands out, though, if you have a big budget month in and month out; if you charge $20,000 in the first year, you’ll earn a companion ticket rather than having to get to the normal $30,000 in spend.

-Earning Points & Rewards
+Earning Points and Rewards

-Cardholders are awarded 3 points per $1 spent on those four airlines (some competitors with similar fees only award 2 points per $1 spent on the co-branded airline) and then 3 points per $1 spent on hotel reservations.
-Unfortunately, there are no bonus points on other regular purchases such as groceries or gas.
-You’ll just earn the standard 1 point per $1 on every other purchase.
+Cardholders are awarded 5 points per $1 spent on those three airlines (some competitors with similar fees only award 2 points per $1 spent on the co-branded airline) and then 3 points per $1 spent on hotel reservations.
+Unfortunately, there are no bonus points for everyday purchases such as groceries or gas.
+You’ll just earn the standard 1 point per $1 spent on every other purchase.

 British Airways may have higher carrier charges than its partners on transatlantic flights, so look for rewards flights with other airlines in the program first.
 Or, if you’re traveling in designated areas, you may be able to use the Rewards Flight Saver program, which charges just one fee plus the required Avios points.

-How to Get the Most Out of This Card
+How to Get the Most out of This Card

-Charge at least $30,000 ($20,000 in the first year) every year in order to earn the free companion ticket.
-In the first year, that will also earn you the full 100,000-point bonus if you spend $5,000 of that in the first 90 days.
+Charge at least $30,000 ($20,000 in the first year) every year in order to earn the companion ticket.
+In the first year, that will also easily earn you the 100,000-point bonus if you spend $5,000 of that in the first 90 days.

 The British Airways Visa Signature Card’s Excellent Perks

 - Insurance coverage for lost or delayed baggage: You’ll be reimbursed up to $100 a day to cover essential purchases for three days if your baggage is delayed by more than six hours.
 You’ll be reimbursed up to $3,000 per ticket if your or an immediate family member’s luggage is lost or damaged in transit.

 The British Airways Visa Signature Card’s Other Features

-- Car rental collision insurance (secondary to your own policy)
+- Rental car collision insurance (secondary to your own policy)

 - Extended warranties

-- Coverage for stolen or damaged purchases
+- Insurance for stolen or damaged purchases

-One convenience feature that’s worth noting is the British Airways Visa Signature Card’s “tap and pay” technology.
+One convenient feature that’s worth noting is the British Airways Visa Signature Card’s “tap and pay” technology.
 You can save time at the cash register by tapping your card at any payment terminal that accepts contactless payments.